• Home

 << Back to Cercopoidea overview

 At present, there are only three species in the genus.
 Two of them have the scutellum higher than it is long.
 Only one has it longer than high, as in this one.
-However, S. bifalcata is only known from Java, Indonesia.
+However, S. bifalcata is currently only known from Java, Indonesia.

 Flight Period